Back to blog

 • Best for medical exams: Brainscape (curated decks, but expensive)

-• Best all-in-one notes + flashcards: RemNote (steep learning curve)
+• Best notes + flashcards in one: RemNote (steep learning curve)

 The combination most serious students use: Coachingle for card generation + Anki for review.
 Generate decks on Coachingle in 30 seconds, export to Anki, and study with the best spaced repetition algorithm available.